-2. METHODOLOGY
+II.
+METHODOLOGY

-2.1.
-Setup for the Experiment
+A. Setup of the Experiment

-We started our work by attaching a Unix video server to the UUNET backbone via a T1 link (Figure 1).
-To support the client's connectivity to the Internet, we selected three major nation-wide dialup ISPs (which we call ISP_a, ISP_b, and ISP_c)4, each with at least five hundred V.90 (i.e., 56 kb/s) dialup numbers in the U.S., and designed an experiment in which hypothetical Internet users dialed a local access number to reach the Internet (through one of
+We started our work by attaching a Unix video server (located at Philips Research USA) to the UUNET backbone via a T1 link (Figure 1).
+To support the client's connectivity to the Internet, we selected three major nation-wide dialup ISPs (which we call ISP_a , ISP_b , and ISP_c), each with at least five hundred V.90 (i.e., 56 kb/s) dialup numbers in the U.S., and designed an experiment in which hypothetical Internet users dialed a local access number to reach the Internet and streamed video sequences from the server.
+Although the clients were physically placed in our lab in the state of New York, they dialed long-distance phone numbers and connected to the Internet through ISPs' access points located in each of the 50 U.S. states.
+Our database of phone numbers included 1,813 different V.90 access points in 1,188 major U.S. cities.